mytechnotalent/iris-species-classification-app/README.md

 # Iris Species Classification App

-The Iris Species Classification App (I-MLP) uses a trained PyTorch model to classify iris flowers and display the predicted species on the Arduino UNO Q LED matrix using distinct flower patterns for Setosa, Versicolor, or Virginica.
+The Iris Species Classification App uses a trained PyTorch model to classify iris flowers and display the predicted species on the Arduino UNO Q LED matrix using distinct flower patterns for Setosa, Versicolor, or Virginica.

 ## Description